tersesystems/echopraxia/README.md

 Tweakflow comes with a [VS Code integration](https://marketplace.visualstudio.com/items?itemName=twineworks.tweakflow), a [reference guide](https://twineworks.github.io/tweakflow/reference.html), and a [standard library](https://twineworks.github.io/tweakflow/modules/std.html) that contains useful regular expression and date manipulation logic.

-One important thing to note is that creating a script tied to a file will ensure that if the file is touched, the script manager will invalidate the script and recompile it.
-This does mean that the condition will check last modified fs metadata on every evaluation, which *should be fine* for most filesystems, but I have not attempted to scale this feature and I vaguely remember something odd happening on Windows NTFS LastModifiedDate.
-YMMV.
+One important thing to note is that creating a script tied to a file will add a file watch service, which will check to see if the file has been notified.
+If it has, then the script will be recompiled.

 ## String Based Scripts